 “INDEED THUS SHALL BE BLESSED THE MAN WHO FEARS THE LORD” (Ps 128:4)

-Yesterday, I had a beautiful discussion with a brother priest who had called to wish me a belated happy anniversary.
-Eventually, our discussion gradually drifted into the kind of life we live as priests.
+Yesterday, I had a beautiful discussion with a brother priest.
+Our discussion centered on the kind of life we live as priests.
 He reminded me that priesthood is a state of life which we must use to live out our baptismal identity.
 By that he means that every priest must first remember that he is a Christian who must be judged by Christian principles.
 That means, a priest is not exempt from the call to righteousness.

 Indeed, every Christian is expected to be righteous as the heavenly is (cf. Matt).
 We are expected to live our lives in awareness of God’s presence in us.
 That would make us live lives of internal conversion instead of living hypocritical lives which Jesus condemned in the Pharisees (Matt 23:1-12).